ymatsunaga/mdtoolbox-doc/introduction.rst

 MEX-files mean C-subroutines which can be called from the MATLAB command line).
 We highly recommend to use these MEX-files to be got accelerated.
 To use the MEX-files, you need compile the files.
-Please invoke ``make.m`` script in MATLAB:
+Please invoke ``make.m`` script in MATLAB,
 ::

   cd /path/to/mdtoolbox/mdtoolbox/
   make

-If your platform is Linux, OpenMP can be enabled for parallel execution (i.e., get more accelerated):
+If your platform is Linux, OpenMP can be enabled for parallel execution (i.e., get more accelerated),
 ::

   make('openmp')

 Some warnings during the compilation can be safely ignored.

-For the parallel execution, make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
-For example, if you want to use 8 threads(=cores) in the calculation, the variable can be set in the shell command line:
+For the parallel execution, please make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
+For example, if you want to use 8 threads(=cores) in the calculation, the variable can be set in the shell command line,
 ::

   # for bash